GabeFansh/GabeFansh/README.md

 - 🌱 I’m currently learning **Java, Python, Javascript**

-- 👨‍💻 All of my projects are available at [Github.com/GabeFansh](Github.com/GabeFansh)
+- 👨‍💻 All of my projects are available here on my repo!

 - 💬 I am looking for **Software Engineering Internships**